nikoudel/easyfit/README.md

 3. make these tables flexible enough to get the job done in a convenient way
 4. use a standard communication protocol between FitNesse and SUT

 Easyfit takes advantage of RESTful frameworks in several ways.
-First, it utilizes http(s) protocol for SUT communication making it suitable for testing any kind of applications built on platforms with decent REST support (eg. [ServiceStack](https://servicestack.net) for .NET and [Restlet](http://restlet.org) for Java).
+First, it utilizes http(s) protocol for SUT communication making it suitable for testing any kind of applications built on platforms with decent REST support (eg. [ServiceStack][ss] for .NET and [Restlet](http://restlet.org) for Java).
 Second, the frameworks reduce maintenance effort by handling the boring and error-prone task of test data (de)serialization and routing (the boilerplate code mentioned above).
 Finally, although Easyfit doesn't force the user to apply the classical [RESTful approach](http://en.wikipedia.org/wiki/Representational_state_transfer), it makes it easy to adopt one, possibly leading to a cleaner application API and overall architecture, especially with [TDD](http://en.wikipedia.org/wiki/Test-driven_development) process.

 Easyfit has only two tables handling all SUT communication (Query and Row).
 These two tables incapsulate the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations enabling interactions with systems of any complexity.